In the Forest of Harm

 …………………….yep.
 Review done!

 Just kidding, I have more to say than that.
-I’ve mentioned before that I’m a big fantasy nut, so for the most part the thriller/crime genres are uncharted waters for me.
+I’ve mentioned before that I’m a big fantasy nut, so, for the most part, the thriller/crime genres are uncharted waters for me.
 (Apologies if I ever miss-categorize a book, I’m not good at that either).
-But after reading Into The Darkest Corner and discussing it with a friend on Instagram, she recommended Bissell’s book to me – something a little less traumatic, but no less scary, especially for a female reader.
+But after reading Into The Darkest Corner and discussing it with a friend on Instagram, she recommended Bissell’s book – something a little less traumatic, but no less scary, especially for a female reader.

 + Side note + This isn’t to say I’ve never been creeped out by books in another genre before, however, as someone who mostly reads fantasy, the events or situations that creep me out aren’t likely to actually happen to me.
 Re: being kidnapped by a wizard or eaten by a dragon.
 But reading about physical or mental abuse against women in a modern setting does scare me and make me uncomfortable, because who can say it couldn’t happen to me?